Apple silicon: R-series SoCs

 The R series is a family of low-latency system on a chip (SoC) for real-time processing of sensor inputs.

 Apple R1

 The Apple R1 was announced by Apple on June 5, 2023, at its Worldwide Developers Conference.
 It is used in the Apple Vision Pro headset.
-The Apple R1 is dedicated to real-time processing of sensor inputs and delivers extremely low-latency images to the display.
+The R1 chip is dedicated to real-time processing of sensor inputs and delivers extremely low-latency images to the display.

 S-series SiPs

 The S series is a family of systems in a package (SiP) used in the Apple Watch and HomePod.
 It uses a customized application processor that together with memory, storage and support processors for wireless connectivity, sensors, and I/O form a complete computer in a single package.

 Apple S1

 The Apple S1 is an integrated computer.
 It includes memory, storage and support circuits like wireless modems and I/O controllers in a sealed integrated package.
 It was announced on September 9, 2014, as part of the "Wish we could say more" event.
 It was used in the first-generation Apple Watch.